MicrosoftDocs/winrt-api/windows.applicationmodel.useractivities/useractivitysessionhistoryitem.md

 # Windows.ApplicationModel.UserActivities.UserActivitySessionHistoryItem

 ## -description
-Provides the start and end time for when a user was engaged in a particular activity.
+Provides the start and end time that a user was engaged in a particular activity.

 ## -remarks
 Many applications provide most-recently-used (MRU) lists.
 This class provides start and end time information about a [UserActivity](useractivity.md) so that you can provide a similar experience for user activities.